WW2 Jobs with the lowest survival rates

 50% death chance

 In order for the front lines to keep in contact with command, they would set up radio bases to relay messages, but this involved physically laying wire for the messages to travel along.
-The problem with this job is that the wires would often run through areas that were not exactly safe, and some poor soldier would have to walk or crawl through these areas with a spool of telephone wire in their back.
+The problem with this job is that the wires would often run through areas that were not exactly safe, and some poor soldier would have to walk or crawl through these areas with a spool of telephone wire on their back.

 Kamikaze pilot